filetrust/file-drop/README.md

 ## Deployment

 Deployment is handled via Azure DevOps pipelines.
 Upon pushing to master a Build will take place, packaging up the application with Docker and pushing the image to an Azure Container Registry.
 Once the CI build has been completed a Release will upload the lastest docker image to the App Service running the React App.

+## Environments

+### Local development
+After project cloning for correct working the API Tokens have to be added to the `.env.development.local`.
+Ask about it by team lead.

+_NOTE_ without properly set of API tokens pretty possible CORS issue!

+### Production deployment

+For production deploying, file `.env.production.local` with production API tokens have to be copied from other source to at the CI pipeline stage.